AlineQuadros/blog/_posts/2019-01-11-modelling-mangrove-forests.md

 layout: post
 title:  "Modelling the production of mangrove forests with PLS-R and PCA"
 author: Aline
-categories: [ mangroves, data-science, ecology ]
+categories: [ data-science, ecology ]
 image: assets/images/mangrovesfranciscoblancosstock.jpg
-featured: true
-hidden: false
-beforetoc: "How a combination of PLS-R and PCA helped me to predict how biomass production might change depending on the vegetation features"
-toc: false
+tags: [featured]

 ---

-> Photo credits: Francisco Blanco
+How a combination of PLS-R and PCA helped me to predict how biomass production might change depending on the vegetation features"

 Mangroves are fascinating coastal ecosystems, that harbor